TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.5.3 =
+* Adds a new shortcode [link-library-count] to display the number of links that a library will show

 = 5.9.5.2 =
 * Added visual editor for large description
 * Allow HTML code to be part of large description